htcondor/htcondor/docs/admin-manual/security.rst

 Using HTCondor w/ Firewalls, Private Networks, and NATs
 -------------------------------------------------------

-This topic is now addressed in more detail in section \ `3.9 <NetworkingincludessectionsonPortUsageandCCB.html#x37-3000003.9>`__, which explains network communication in HTCondor.
+This topic is now addressed in more detail in the :doc:`/admin-manual/networking` section, which explains network communication in HTCondor.

 User Accounts in HTCondor on Unix Platforms
 -------------------------------------------